spautz/limited-cache/README.md

 const cache2 = useLimitedCacheObject({ maxCacheTime: 60000 }, [depsCanGoHere]);
 ```

-Low-level functions using plain objects, if you need to stay serializable:
+Low-level functions using plain objects, if you need to stay serializable or want to store offline:

 ```javascript
 const reduxState = {